Removal & Special Appearances in Texas

 Texas’ business friendly environment draws individuals and entities from across the world.
 While that’s beneficial for economic growth and diversity, it can create challenges when disputes involving out-of-state parties arise and require resolution through the legal system.

 Before civil courts are able to intervene and adjudicate, however, their power over the parties involved must first be established.
 To be sued in a Texas court the Plaintiff must establish that there have been sufficient minimum contacts with Texas so as to establish jurisdiction over the defendant.
 If a defendant does not have those contacts, it is important to consider filing a Special Appearance.
 If those contacts exist, then the defendant may want to consider a Removal to Federal Court.
-Each of these options have very strict deadlines and procedures that must be followed.
+Each of these options have very strict deadlines for removal and procedures that must be followed.

 Our experienced legal team has the insight required of complex claims, and is available to discuss your matter and how we can be of assistance.
 Call or contact us online to speak with a lawyer.